 GREAT BALLS OF FIRE

-Thrown from the high fo'c'sle of a pirate ship, a home-made grenade could start a fire that spread quickly.
-More often, a smouldering mixture of tar and rags filled the bomb, creating a smoke screen of confusion and panic.
+Thrown from the high forecastle of a pirate ship, a homemade grenade could start a fire that spread quickly.
+More often, a smoldering mixture of tar and rags filled the bomb, creating a smoke screen of confusion and panic.